kayalvaer/milestone3_kay-alvaer/static/testing/TESTING.md

 - **TEST**:

-8. - As a developer, I want to provide a platform which interacts with the users and alerts them, so that their can be aware of their actions.
+8. - As a developer, I want to provide a platform which interacts with the users and alerts them, so that they can be aware of their actions.

 - **TEST**:

-8. - As a developer, I want to create an enjoyable, and easy to use platform that makes the user enjoy using it frequently.
+8. - As a developer, I want to create an enjoyable, and easy to use platform that makes the user enjoy using the site frequently.

 - **TEST**:

 ## Navigation links redirect to the desired pages
-- Checked if all links in the navigation bar and check if they redirect to the desired pages.
+- Confirmed if all links in the navigation bar redirect to the desired pages.
-- Checked if the social links on the footer redirect to the desired page.
+- Tested if the social links on the footer redirect to the desired page.
 - **Home Page**:
-    - Checked if the Sign-Up button redirects to the Sign Up page.
+    - Tested if the Register button redirects to the Sign Up page.
+    - Tested if the search button redirects to the seached epics.
+I have Tv advert as my epic name and it gave me the list.
 - **Sign Up/Login Pages**:
-    - Checked if the Sign-Up and Log in anchor redirect to the desired pages.
+    - Tested if the Sign-Up and Log in home page buttons redirect to the desired pages.
-- **Profile Page**:
+- **Employee Profile Page**:
-    - Checked if Add Book Button display the Add Book modal when clicked.
+    - Tested if Add Epic Button add data to mongoDB.
-    - Checked if by clicking and cover of the book reviews redirect to the desired page.
+    - Tested if by clicking logo and image in employee welcome page redirects me back to home page.
-- **View Book Page**:
+- **View Epics page and Epics manager page**:
-    - Checked if the Done, Edit and Delete button work properly.
+    - Confirmed if the Done, Edit and Delete button work properly.
-- **Best Books Page**:
+- **Epic Category/products Page**:
-    - Checked if the Add List Button displays the Add List modal when clicked.
+    - Tested if the Add List Button add the epics to mongoDB when clicked.
-    - Checked if the See Books button redirects to the desired page:
-    - Checked if by clicking in the list name the user is redirected to the same page if the user clicked in the See Books button.
+    - Tested if by clicking the cancel page i get redirected to the same page.
-- **View List Page**:
-    - Checked if the Done, Edit and Delete button work properly.
-    - Checked if the user is redirected to the correct page when clicking and a book cover.
-- **Book Info Page**:
-    - Checked if the Done, Edit and Delete button work properly.
-    - Checked if the buy buttons redirect to the desired pages.
-- **Discover Page**:
+- **search function**:
-    - Checked if the See Books button redirects to the desired page:
-    - Checked if by clicking in the list name the user is redirected to the same page if the user clicked in the See Books button.
+    - Tested if the search section on top of the epic list displays entered request and when reseted it functions well as desired:

 ## Pages contain all content and functionalities work as desired
 ### Home